isiddique2024/Page-Table-Injector/README.md

   - `mi_remove_physical_memory`: Removes pages from physical memory ranges
   - `set_parity_error`: Returns STATUS_HARDWARE_MEMORY_ERROR (default)
   - `set_lock_bit`: Anti-debug mechanism - crashes system if page copied
+  - `hide_translation`: MmGetVirtualForPhysical will return the incorrect virtual address that's mapped by the PTE, 0 in this case.

 #### Hook Options (only used with --execution iat)
 - **--hook-module**: Module to hook in the IAT (default: user32.dll)